Watch Out This Hurricane Season in Texas

 Since 2016, water temperatures in the Atlantic Basin have exerted marked influence during La Nada.
 The past five years have seen active storm seasons due to the influence of ENSO Neutral conditions in the Pacific:

 2016 — ENSO Neutral conditions emerges late May.
 Atlantic SSTs remain cool until August.
-Only then the hurricane season grows very www.
+Only then the hurricane season grows very active.
 Remnants of Hurricane Newton bring heavy rains to western Texas.

 2017 — ENSO Neutral conditions emerge in May.
 Warm Atlantic waters power an extremely active season.
 Hurricane Harvey hits Texas in August.